skippyr/tic-tac-toe/README.md

   source code.
 - A font patched by the [Nerd Fonts](https://www.nerdfonts.com/font-downloads)
   project: it provides the pretty symbols used in the game.
+- A terminal emulator with ANSI support: like *Git Bash* (for Windows) or *Kitty* (for others operating systems).

 #### Procedures
+Using a terminal emulator with ANSI support, follow these steps:

 - Clone this repository using `git`.

 ```bash